FutureMarkRwanda/BA_Notes/Networking/done/DHCP_Configuration_Notes.md

 | 192.168.1.0/24  | Staff devices               | 192.168.1.10–192.168.1.254 |
 | 192.168.8.0/24  | Student devices             | 192.168.8.5–192.168.8.254  |

-Scenario: A school uses DHCP to assign IPs to student laptops, reserving specific addresses for servers to avoid conflicts.
+A school uses DHCP to assign IPs to student laptops, reserving specific addresses for servers to avoid conflicts.

 ---